SciAuth/workshop/2022/index.md

 title: "WoTBAn&Az 2022"
 ---

-The 2022 NSF Cybersecurity Summit Workshop on Token-Based Authentication and Authorization (WoTBAn&Az 2022) will be held Tuesday, October 18, co-located with the [2022 NSF Cybersecurity Summit](https://www.trustedci.org/2022-cybersecurity-summit).
-Summit registration will be required to attend the workshop.
-There is no registration fee.
+The 2022 NSF Cybersecurity Summit Workshop on Token-Based Authentication and Authorization (WoTBAn&Az 2022) will be held Tuesday, October 18, co-located with the [2022 NSF Cybersecurity Summit](https://www.trustedci.org/2022-cybersecurity-summit) in Bloomington, Indiana, USA.

 Call for Presentations
 ----------------------